| |

 very much back to his best after a winter dip.

-even another centre-back crisis could halt Klopp’s side,
+even another centre-back crisis could halt Klopp’s side, who

 were a level above their rivals throughout.
 Not even Jose Mourinho could argue